jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

   Methods :
     displayGoogle : No description available.

-From class JkRun :
+From class JkCommands:
   Methods :
-    clean : Cleans the output directory except the compiled run classes. help : Displays all available methods and options defined for this run class.
+    clean : Cleans the output directory except the compiled command classes. help : Displays all available methods and options defined for this command class.
 ...
 ```